StarRocks/starrocks/docs/sql-reference/sql-functions/math-functions/multiply.md

 ## Description

-Computes the product of the argument.
+Computes the product of the arguments.

 ## Syntax